fgnt/meeteval/README.md

 meeteval-wer [orcwer|mimower|cpwer|tcpwer|tcorcwer] -h example_files/hyp.stm -r example_files/ref.stm
 ```

+You can add `--help` to any command to get more information about the available options.
 The command name `orcwer`, `mimower`, `cpwer` and `tcpwer` selects the metric to use.
 By default, the hypothesis files is used to create the template for the average
 (e.g. `hypothesis.json`) and per_reco `hypothesis_per_reco.json` file.